ImaneBenHassine/Income-Prediction-and-Deploy-with-Django/README.md

 because I used the same terminal to access the python file and runserver at that time which was not running so commmunication couldn't happen.
 I then opened a separate terminal and run the server and now my Python file is able to communicate with Django file.
 Now its running fine.

+A list of requests should appear after running the script in http://127.0.0.1:8000/api/v1/mlrequests

+Now to stop the A/B test run http://127.0.0.1:8000/api/v1/stop_ab_test/1 where is the A/B test id, after clicking Post button a summary of the test siplayed with accuracy for each algorithm and under ML algorithm list the status get updated and the model with higher accuracy is set to production.

+## Add code to the repository

+        git it add backend/server/apps/ml/income_classifier/extra_trees.py

+        git add research/ab_test.ipynb

+        git commit -am "ab tests"

+        git push

+### Doker Containers
+Now with finishing the creation of :
+- ML algorithms
+- Django web service, with ML code, database models for endpoints, algorithms, and requests
+- Predict view, which is routing requests to ML algorithms
+- A/B testing code in the server.

+It is time to define docker container for the server coder, it will makes easy to deploy the code to selected infrastructure and to scale the service.

+ ## Create the code
+Starting by adding some changes in the server code in backend/server/server/settings.py

+ALLOWED_HOSTS = ['0.0.0.0']

+and set the STATIC_ROOT, STATIC_URL

+STATIC_ROOT = os.path.join(BASE_DIR, 'static')

+STATIC_URL = '/static/'

+and set the requirements.txt file in the project's main directory python -m django --version django-admin --version

+## Dockerfiles
+keep the docker files for nginx server and ther server application in seperate directories

+In project's main directory run :

+        mkdir docker

+        mkdir docker/nginx

+        mkdir docker/backend

+And add file Dockerfile in docker/nginx directory:

+FROM nginx:1.13.12-alpine
+CMD ["nginx", "-g", "daemon off;"]

+Add nginx config file, please add docker/nginx/default.conf file

+Define Dockerfile for the server application in docker/backend/Dockerfile